Web Directions Conffab

 One of the longest running and most highly regarded conferences of its kind in the world, we go far beyond the expected.
 Industry shaping concepts like OOCSS and Progressive Web Apps were unveiled to the world at our conferences, and for 2 decades we've helped shaped what the Web looks like.

-Dev Summit takes place in Sydney in late November 2025, and CFPs are open now and close May 2025
+Dev Summit takes place in Sydney in late November 2025, and CFPs are open now and close late May 2025

-Next takes place in Sydney in late November 2025, and CFPs are open now and close May 2025
+Next takes place in Sydney in late November 2025, and CFPs are open now and close late May 2025

 Web Directions Code is all in on front end engineering–front of the front end (CSS/HTML/JS/Browser APIs), back of the front end (frameworks like React, Remix, Next, CI/CD, operations), platform engineering, security, performance, and much more.